 Shop for garlic gifts

-You’ll find plenty of gourmet garlic goodies at Garlic World, The Garlic Shoppe, and Garlic City Mercantile—and at the Gilroy Welcome Center (at Gilroy Premium Outlets).
+You’ll find plenty of gourmet garlic goodies at Garlic World, The Garlic Shoppe, and at the California Welcome Center Gilroy (at Gilroy Premium Outlets).

 Enjoy a picnic lunch overlooking the vineyards

 Several of the wineries along the Santa Clara Valley Wine Trail offer scenic spots to enjoy lunch al fresco—including Solis Winery, Hecker Pass Winery, Sarah’s Vineyard, Fortino Winery, and Martin Ranch Winery.

 Enjoy premium spirits at the antique horseshoe-shaped bar—and you may also encounter the friendly ghosts who are said to haunt this classic downtown dining destination.

 Browse through the treasures of yesteryear to find unique gifts and home furnishings in the charming, well-stocked antique shops in Downtown Gilroy.

 Make a pit stop at Casa de Fruta

 This family-owned orchard resort started as a roadside cherry stand and has blossomed into one of California’s top tourist attractions.

 You can get free samples at the Gilroy Garlic Festival in July—and get this unique only-in-Gilroy treat at Garlic City Café, Fifth Street Coffee, and Garlic World all year long.

 Pedal a stately swan or darling duck across a lake